shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

 That means when you define the requirements like the code above, all triggers in the flow builder can define the action `CreateTagAction` for the next progress.

 ![Flow Builder trigger](../../../../../.gitbook/assets/flow-builder-action-available-all-events.png)
-- The action name is empty as the action name snippet is not yet defined.
+Here, the action name is empty as the action name snippet is not yet defined.

-#### The `CreateTagAction` available for only one or multiple already Events
+#### `CreateTagAction` available for only one or multiple *already Events*

-- Make the `CreateTagAction` available for all events relate to Order, Customer
+Make the `CreateTagAction` available for all events related to Order and Customer.

 ```PHP
     // <plugin root>/src/Core/Content/Flow/Dispatching/Action/CreateTagAction.php